COLT PROGRAM POLICIES

 Applicants are accepted on a first qualified basis, based on the date of application and receipt of a signed enrolment contract and deposit.
-Applicants will be assessed using criteria that include application forms, an interview and reference checks.
-Applicants whose first language is not English will be assessed for language proficiency.
+Applicants will be assessed using criteria that include application forms, an interview, and reference checks.

 LANGUAGE PROFICIENCY ASSESSMENT POLICY

 Instruction at COLT is conducted in English.
 Students whose first language is not the language of instruction are screened for English language proficiency prior to acceptance into the program to ensure they have the language abilities necessary to safely and successfully complete the program.
 Language proficiency requirements are admission requirements and may not be waived by either the institution or the student.

 The Language Proficiency Assessment is done through the following:

 - A thirty-minute interview in English to assess verbal comprehension skills.

 - Review of the written application to assess written communication skills.

 COLT is more than just a skills-based program and its success depends on the participation of all students to create a supportive learning environment.
 We recognize that COLT is a very demanding course and to maintain your health and energy level you may need to take an additional day off from time to time to look after your physical and emotional needs.

 - Students are expected to attend the first day of the COLT semester.
 A student who is absent for the first two days of the semester, without written permission from the COLT Manager, will be considered to have withdrawn from the program and their space may be assigned to a waitlisted student.